Many students cannot correctly identify the forces acting on an object that has been set in motion but is slowing down

 The following studies have documented this misconception:

-This study examined the responses of 40 high school science students (mean age 16.4) from an upper-middle class suburb of the Boston metropolitan area to a series of questions on Newtonian dynamics.
-Solutions and any comments made during the questions were recorded, as well as interviews and diagrams drawn.
+This US study examined the responses of 40 students (mean age 16.4) from an upper-middle-class suburb to a series of questions on Newtonian dynamics.
+Solutions and any comments made during the questions were recorded, and interviews and diagrams were drawn.

-This study took place at the University of the Witwatersrand, South Africa.
-It aimed to explore the role played by the epistemological commitments which a student holds in determining whether he or she accepts or rejects an argument.
+This South African study aimed to explore the role played by the epistemological commitments which a student holds in determining whether he or she accepts or rejects an argument.